nbaghel777/GAITDataset/README.md

 [Neeraj Baghel](https://sites.google.com/view/nbaghel777) ,Chandrasen Panday,  M.K.
 Dutta

 # Citation
-If you use this Dataset, please cite:
+If you use this Dataset for Educational Purpose then please cite:
 Chandrasen Pandey, Neeraj Baghel, Malay Kishore-Dutta, and Carlos M. Travieso González.
 "Automatic diagnosis of lower back pain using gait patterns."
 Revista Tecnología en Marcha (2022): ág-93.

+If you use this Dataset for other then Educational Purpose then please Contact at EMAIL: neerajbaghel@ieee.org:

 BibTex
 @inproceedings{chandu22gait